-- Proposed activity: - A detailed description of the proposed activity and work site i.e. what is to be built, where, location of offices, accesses, stockpiles, existing drainage and location of services. - Site description: - An overview of the local area drainage, catchments, identification of protected areas, protected vegetation and sensitive receptors. - Soils description: - An summary of the topsoil and subsoil measured or anticipated conditions, such as their dispersive and erosive nature, K-factor, classification of soils, fines grading, permeability and any relevant information regarding the presence of groundwater interaction i.e. groundwater springs. - Identified Erosion, Drainage & Sediment Controls: - As many drawings as required to clearly indicate the type and location of erosion and sediment controls for the duration of the activity such that they can be interpreted and executed appropriately, examples of ESC Plan Drawings are provided in Appendix 1, design details and calculations for sediment dams, drainage chutes, sediment fences, etc. must also be included, some of which can be displayed on the drawings, - A schedule detailing when each control measure is to be installed including emergency controls to be implemented in the event of an impending storm.
+A summary of the topsoil and subsoil measured or anticipated conditions, such as their dispersive and erosive nature, K-factor, classification of soils, fines grading, permeability and any relevant information regarding the presence of groundwater interaction i.e. groundwater springs.

+• Identified Erosion, Drainage and Sediment Controls:

+- As many drawings as required to clearly indicate the type and location of erosion and sediment controls for the duration of the activity such that they can be interpreted and executed appropriately.
+Design details and calculations for sediment dams, drainage chutes, sediment fences, etc. must also be included, some of which can be displayed on the drawings. - A schedule detailing when each control measure is to be installed including emergency controls to be implemented in the event of an impending storm.

-Technical specifications for measures requiring inspection and test plans (such as spillways) will also be provided, this is to assist construction and maintenance personnel to build to design intent.
+Technical specifications for measures requiring inspection and test plans (such as spillways) will also be provided, this is to assist construction and maintenance personnel implement the measure such that it meets the required design standard.